Relational Wisdom for Every Setting!

 9. Law Enforcement, Fire Department, First Responder

 Individuals who serve in law enforcement, fire departments and other first responder roles are constantly dealing with other people, often in stressful and emotionally charged situations.
 Therefore, it is essential that they develop the ability to read and manage their own emotions, as well as the emotions of others, quickly and effectively.
-The importance of these skills is borne out by the growing emphasis on emotional intelligence training in all of these professions (see articles emotional intelligence in law enforcement, firefighting and first responders).
+The importance of these skills is borne out by the growing emphasis on emotional intelligence training in all of these professions (see articles on emotional intelligence in law enforcement, firefighting and first responders).

 If you serve in one of these areas and would like to strengthen your relational skills and help those you work with to do the same, we encourage you to take advantage of the sharing options described above for You As an Example and Training Your Staff.
+(As a first responder, you automatically receive a 50% scholarship for our online training.)

 10. School Administrator, Teacher or Coach